rubensworks/article-ldtraversal-security-short/content/threats.md

 {:#threat-link-cycles}

 LTQP by nature depends on the ability of iteratively following links between documents.
-It is however possible that such **link structures form cycles**, either intentional or unintentional.
+It is however possible that such **link structures form cycles**, either intentional or unintentional, just like crawler traps.
 Given this reality, LTQP query engines must be able to detect such cycles.
 Otherwise, the query engine could keep following the same links, and **result in an infinite loop**.